Steven Weinberg: Early life

-Steven Weinberg was born in 1933 in New York City.
-His parents were Jewish immigrants; his father, Frederick, worked as a court stenographer, while his mother, Eva (Israel), was a housewife.
-Becoming interested in science at age 16 through a chemistry set handed down by a cousin, he graduated from Bronx High School of Science in 1950.
-He was in the same graduating class as Sheldon Glashow, whose research, independent of Weinberg's, resulted in their (and Abdus Salam's) sharing the 1979 Nobel in physics.
+Steven Weinberg was born on May 3, 1933, in New York City.
+His parents were Jewish immigrants; his father, Frederick, worked as a court stenographer, while his mother, Eva (née Israel), was a housewife.
+He found inspiration in popular science, particularly George Gamow and James Jeans.
+He recalled "seeing in one of their books (I think it was Jeans's The Mysterious Universe) a discussion of Heisenberg's uncertainty principle that mentioned the equation qp-pq=ih/2π.
+I didn't know what was meant by the right side of the equation, but I knew that if q and p were any sort of number, then q times p would be the same as p times q, so how could qp minus pq be anything but zero?
+It was evident to me that I needed to learn a good deal before I could master this deep stuff."
+He graduated from Bronx High School of Science in 1950.
+In the same graduating class was Sheldon Glashow, whose research, independent of Weinberg's, resulted in their sharing the 1979 Nobel in physics with Abdus Salam.

-In a memoir published after his death in 2021, Weinberg wrote: "Whatever native intelligence and intellectual curiosity I may have, I owe to my parents, in particular, my father."
+In a posthumously published memoir, Weinberg wrote: "Whatever native intelligence and intellectual curiosity I may have, I owe to my parents, in particular, my father."

 In 1954, Weinberg received his bachelor's degree from Cornell University, where he majored in physics with a minor in philosophy.
 There he resided at the Telluride House.
-He then went to the Niels Bohr Institute in Copenhagen, where he started his graduate studies and research.
-After one year, Weinberg moved to Princeton University, where he earned his Ph.D. in physics in 1957, completing his dissertation, "The role of strong interactions in decay processes", under the supervision of Sam Treiman.
+He went to the Niels Bohr Institute in Copenhagen, where he started his graduate studies and research.
+After a year, Weinberg moved to Princeton University, where he earned his Ph.D. in physics in 1957, completing his dissertation, The Role of Strong Interactions in Decay Processes, under the supervision of Sam Treiman.